MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- static hosting: ```https://<bucketname>-s3-website-<region>```
 		- legacy global endpoint (limited support and discouraged)
 	- Even though S3 is a global service, buckets are created within a region specified during the creation of the bucket

-- **HTTP 200 code** returned to browser if upload to S3 is successful
+- **HTTP 200 code** returned to browser and MD5 checksum if upload to S3 is successful

 - consistency model
 	- **read after write (strong) consistency for PUTS of new Objects**
 	- **eventual consistency for overwrite PUTS and DELETES**

 - standard availability
 	- **99.99%** availability by Amazon (chance of the file being available)
 	- **11x9s** durability (chance of not losing the file)

 - S3 features
   - **tiered storage**
   	- **standard**: cheaper for access but expensive for storage